ionoid-io-projects/workshop_smart_irrigation/src/README.md

 go get github.com/stianeikeland/go-rpio
 env GOOS=linux GOARCH=arm GOARM=6 go build irrigation.go
 ```
-Copy the generated file to your raspberry pi device and execute it with this command
+Copy the generated file to your Raspberry Pi device and execute it with this command

 ```
 ./irrigation